 Here’s a room-by-room rundown of the changes we’ve made so far on our journey to zero waste.

-Ecostore bulk refill shampoo and conditioner (available at Freemans Bay store)
+Ecostore bulk refill shampoo (available at Freemans Bay store)

 Ecostore package-free soap (available at Freemans Bay store)